 - ‘Royal Academy Online’ Competition

 - ‘GDST Film and Animation’ Competition

 Day trips to art galleries and museums are offered to Years 9/10/11/12/13 including trips to Tate Modern, Tate Britain, V&A Museum Wallace Collection, Saatchi Gallery, Portrait Gallery and National Gallery.
-Last year we had the Royal Academy do a life drawing workshop for years 11-13.
-We also had a ‘Portfolio Day’ for 6th form.
+Sixth Form have the opportunity to do life drawing workshops after school weekly.
+We also had a ‘Portfolio Day’ for Sixth Form.

-The school successfully meets its aim to instil in its pupils “a real thirst for learning.”— ISI Report 2012
+The school successfully meets its aim to instil in its pupils “a real thirst for learning.”— Latest ISI Full Education Report